SatoMichi/SE_CW_Bike_Rental_System/README.md

 updated class diagram

-revert change to Bike type from BikeType back to string.
+revert change of Bike type from BikeType back to string.
 Reason: you don't know how many kind of bike types there are.

 comment: